 Hurley clarified the interaction, calling Ayers a “cool-a— ref” and explaining that the exchange was part of a conversation, not a confrontation.
 Ayers confirmed he was not provoked, with ESPN analyst Seth Greenberg noting, “He literally didn’t know what you were talking about.
 Nothing happened.”

 Dan Hurley’s tenure at UConn demonstrates the fine line between passion and controversy.
 His confrontations, whether with officials, the media, or himself, have captured public attention while also illustrating the high stakes of college basketball.
-Hurley’s intensity drives his team but occasionally leads to situations that spark headlines and debate among fans and analysts alike.
+Hurley’s intensity drives his team but can occasionally spark headlines and debate among fans and analysts alike.

 Hurley’s career shows that in college basketball, the line between fervor and controversy can be razor-thin.
 While critics focus on his outbursts, his commitment to the Huskies and his teams’ performance underscore why he remains a central figure in the sport.